kuutamolabs/kld/tui/README.md

 - [x] add action inspector in debug component
 - [x] helper page
 - [x] command history
+- [x] prompt if the command is not ready

 We will do following items later.